-HOW WE CAN DO MORE IN LESS TIME BY WORKING IN A FOCUSED, MINDFUL WAY
+HOW CAN WE ACHIEVE MORE IN LESS TIME, BY WORKING IN A FOCUSED, MINDFUL WAY?

 Staying in the office around the same people and in the same atmosphere for too long can lead to boredom and mental blocks.
-By taking a walk, in a park or close to nature if possible, refreshes the mind.
-Not only that, a ten to fifteen minute walk between work is immensely healthy, specially for people who stay seated for long hours during the day.
+By taking a walk, in a park or close to nature, if possible, refreshes the mind.
+Not only that, a ten-to-fifteen-minute walk between work is immensely healthy, especially for people who stay seated for long hours during the day.
 Mindful work basically means slowing down, to speed up.
 A little counter-intuitive, isn't it?